flutter/website/src/perf/best-practices.md

 Note that means built in 8ms or less, and rendered in 8ms or less, for a total of 16ms or less.
-If missing frames (jankiness) is a concern, then 16ms for each of the build and render stages is OK.

 If your frames are rendering in well under
 16ms total in [profile mode][],